FengD/object_detection_tracking_rk3588/README.md

 * byte_track_cpp which used to tracking the object. [https://github.com/Vertical-Beach/ByteTrack-cpp](https://github.com/Vertical-Beach/ByteTrack-cpp)
 * camera_drivers if need online streaming, ffmpeg lib if need offline streaming

+# How to use

+## On Board Runtime

+`suppose you have your own rknn file`

+* install dependencies: `apt install libeigen3-dev ffmpeg libavcodec-dev libavformat-dev libavutil-dev libswscale-dev`

+* clone ByteTrack-cpp repo use cmake & make to build the project, get so library and ByteTrack/BYTETRACKER.h
+* clone the rknn_model_zoo repo
+* put yolov8 in the rknn_model_zoo/exmaples/
+* build yolov8/cpp, if meet inlude or library errors try to set the correct path in the yolov8/cpp/CMakeLists.txt
+* put .rknn, source, in the yolov8/cpp/build/
+* execute
+    * ./rknn_yolov8_demo [rknn] [image]
+    * ./rknn_yolov8_demo_video [rknn] [video]